Richard Lugner: Vienna Opera Ball

-In 1992, Richard and his then wife Christina Lugner brought Harry Belafonte to Lugner City, and also took him along to the Vienna Opera Ball.
+In 1992, Mörtel and Mausi Lugner (his then wife Christina), brought Harry Belafonte to Lugner City, and also took him along to the Vienna Opera Ball.
 Each year thereafter, the couple would pay a celebrity to visit the shopping centre and then accompany them as their guest to the ball.
 The only star Lugner was unable to have as his guest, despite several attempts, was Liz Taylor.
 In November 2023, Lugner stated he would be leaving the decisions on future guests to his daughter Jacqueline.